Sarrae1406/cricket_analytics/README.md

 ESPN Analytics module contains transformations and Data Visualizations.

-Series IDs is the list of IDs as provided by ESPNScricinfo
+Series_IDs.txt is the list of IDs as provided by ESPNScricinfo

 Just import the espn_func module and run the visualizations.